 - Reference: An agreed reference that the employer will provide to future prospective employers.
 It is common nowadays for employers to offer only a factual reference detailing the date employment commenced, date of termination and job description, however it is always worth asking for a bespoke reference.

 - Confidentiality: There will be clauses in the settlement agreement preventing you from discussing the terms of the settlement, the reasons for termination of employment and the circumstances leading up to it.
 However, you cannot be precluded from making a protected disclosure (whistleblowing) or reporting a criminal offence.
-There is usually a clause in a Settlement Agreement that will permit you to tell limited categories of people such as your immediate family provided they agree to keep it confidential or the Inland Revenue for example.
+There is usually a clause in a Settlement Agreement that will permit you to tell limited categories of people such as your immediate family provided they agree to keep it confidential.

 - Non-derogatory comments: A mutual clause preventing both parties from making disparaging remarks about the other is standard in settlement agreements.